kiplongu/GitLab-Security-Essentials/Enable and Configure License Compliance/README.md

 Notice that GitLab now describes every license except the MIT License as a policy violation.
 This report helps to flag existing dependencies which may contain licenses that you have not approved.

+# Task D. Create an MR that adds a dependency with a denied license
+Create a new branch named add-dnspython-dependency

+Add a new dependency to the add-dnspython-dependency branch (not the main branch!) by pasting dnspython==2.1.0 as a new line at the end of requirements.txt.

+Click the Create merge request button.

+Leave all fields as their default values and click Create merge request.

+Wait for the pipeline for the merge request to complete.

+Once the pipeline completes, refresh the page.
+A license compliance scan will now display, showing 1 new license detected.
+Click Full report.

+The license compliance report will list all of the licenses that are no longer in compliance with the project policy.

+Return to the merge request overview.

+Note that the merge status will appear stating Requires 1 approval from policy.

+A new comment is also added to the activity of the merge request, stating that a policy violation was detected.

+This merge request now requires additional approval because dnspython does not use an approved license.
+A reviewer can now verify if the license is ok to proceed with before the merge is complete.